sashalex007/Textract-Wave-Invoicing-Server/README.md

 This application is built on Nodejs, therefore can be run locally or remotely.

-I would have liked for this to be sleeker, but for this to work you first need to get a bunch of data from the wave API, so be ready to uncomment and/or delete certain lines of code (I tell you which ones).
-You will need to write your own parsing logic as your PDF's will be different from mine.
+I would have liked for this guide to be sleeker, but for this application to work you first need to get a bunch of data from the wave API, so be ready to uncomment and/or delete certain lines of code (I tell you which ones).
+You will need to code your own parsing logic as your PDF's will be different from mine.
 I will refactor this at some point.

+Cant code?
+No problem.
+Hire me to build this for your company. alexpokho@gmail.com

 ## Guide:
 ### *More detailed steps in server.js*